Are There Secular Drug And Alcohol Rehab Options?

 What Constitutes Secularism?

-Many of Secularism’s principles are based on ethics and philosophy.
+Many of secularism’s principles are based on ethics and philosophy.
 Despite its religious freedom, individuals still practice empathy, respect, and logic for beings of the world.
 Moral intuition enables the community to know right from wrong, practicing the science of morality.
-Secularism has unique ethics; some examples of which are as follows:
+Secularism has unique ethics; some examples are below.

 - Human beings, through their ability to empathize, are capable of determining ethical grounds.

 - Human beings, through logic and reason, are capable of deriving normative principles of behavior.

 - Human beings have the moral responsibility to ensure that societies and individuals act based on these ethical principles.